DEENUU1/elmark-task/README.md

 - I used Pydantic to validate data in Part model:
   - quantity and price must be greater or equal 0
 - Search:
-  - User is able to search Parts by fields: serial_number, name, description, category
+  - User is able to search Parts by fields: serial_number, name, description, category, room, bookcase, shelf, cuvette, column, row, min_price, max_price, min_quantity, max_quantity
-  - I used regex to search Parts objects in Mongodb.
+  - For serial_number, name, description, category, room, bookcase, shelf, cuvette, column and row I used regex to search Parts objects in Mongodb.
 It allows to match substrings that are provided by the user with those in the object field
+  - Using 'gte' and 'lte' allowed me to filter Parts by min_price, max_price, min_quantity and max_quantity

 ### Endpoints